siusoon/fullscreen_firefox/README.md

 ```

-2. Not making bookmarkeet but just put in the console
+2. Not making bookmarklet but just put in the console
-copy and paste below code in the console
+- copy and paste below code in the console

 ```javascript
 (function() {